 ADF&G announces the open and closed fishing periods consistent with the established regulations, and has authority to close fisheries at any time for justifiable conservation reasons.
-The department also cooperates with NOAA Fisheries in regulating fisheries in offshore waters.
+The department also cooperates with NMFS in regulating fisheries in the offshore waters.